NaLaDcP/mayio/doc/mock_example.md

 the register block, a `GpioRegisters` implementation, and a `Bank` type.
 It is illustrative — adapt it to your hardware (use svd2rust types or volatile accessors for real MCUs).
-### Mock GPIO example

-The following example shows a minimal, host-friendly mock implementation of the register block, a `GpioRegisters` implementation, and a `Bank` type.
-It is illustrative — adapt it to your hardware (use svd2rust types or volatile accessors for real MCUs).

 ```rust
 use ayo::{Io, Level, Bank, IoDir, GpioRegisters, Input, Output, Interrupt};